Mike8083/Mike8083/README.md

 - 🌱 I’m currently learning the skills from GIT
 - 👯 I’m looking to collaborate on Git and GitHub

-- 💬 Ask me about my freetime
+- 💬 Ask me about my hobbys

-- ⚡ Fun fact: im intersested at Computers
+- ⚡ Fun fact:Im interested at Computers